Internet Engineering

 %qquoted string "abc" or rune 'c'

-%vany value in natrual format
+%vany value in natural format

 %Ttype of any value